amoghdatt/stock-finder/README.md

 ### About
 This application can query for stock details based on the date downloaded from https://www.bseindia.com/markets/MarketInfo/BhavCopy.aspx
-Additionaly it runs batch job at 18:00 hours everyday to fetch equity zip

 Note: This application is hosted on AWS, to see it in action visit - http://ec2-3-223-158-5.compute-1.amazonaws.com/equity/ (navigate to 'steps to get details section' below to see how to work with it. video demonstarion can be found below)